MarcoLotto/home-assistant-addons/home-task-scheduler/DOCS.md

 # Home Assistant Add-on: Home Task Scheduler

 The Home Task Scheduler add-on allows you to schedule daily household tasks and evenly distribute them among the house members.
+It is a lightweight add-on which can be run on small devices (like a Raspberry Pi 3 running Home Assistant OS).
+The server has been built using a small number of dependencies and technologies that work well for lightweight and small servers.

 ## Tasks and Users Configuration